Archaeological Field Schools

 Policy Regarding Transfer Credit

-The Department of Society and Environment will accept up to 3 hours of transfer field school credit as an elective for the sociology/anthropology major; any additional hours you earn can go to University elective credits.
+Up to 3 hours of transfer field school credit can be accepted as an elective for the sociology/anthropology major; any additional hours you earn can go to University elective credits.